radroid/stock-price-predictor/README.md

 ## Problem Statement

-**The aim of this project is to predict the long-term price trend of two indices and one stock with at least 90% accuracy** **# 1****.** The stocks and indices will be chosen based on countries of interest and personal preference, but are clearly defined in the [Datasets and Inputs section](#Datasets-and-Inputs).
+**The aim of this project is to predict the long-term price trend of two indices and one stock with at least 90% accuracy.<sup>1</sup>** The stocks and indices will be chosen based on countries of interest and personal preference, but are clearly defined in the [Datasets and Inputs section](#Datasets-and-Inputs).
 In the end, the ability of the model will be tested by making predicting one full year worth of data.
 Furthermore, the model&#39;s ability to predict how the stocks performed in 2020 (the year of the pandemic) will be observed.

+_<sup>1</sup> 90% accuracy can be taken as 10% mean absolute percentage error._

 ## Datasets and Inputs